 Mantra #3: Focus on Adding Value

 You are more than your role, your money, your title, your status, etc. Seriously, you’re more than that.
 Many people, much of the time, put their attention and obsess over the wrong things — which are all material and has a ‘price’.
-But, what’s important wasn’t about the title or the money you get, it was always about the work you did and the impact you made.
+But, what’s important wasn’t about your title or the money you get, it’s always about the work you did and the impact you made.
 Think, how you’d like people to remember you?

 Focus on the value you can provide.
 Nothing else matters, really.